levsthings/pi-led/README.md

 ### Details

-This project uses a GPIO for controlling an LED.
+This project uses a GPIO pin for controlling an LED.

 ### Usage